fynks/awesome-kernelsu/README.md

 ## Disclaimer

+> [!CAUTION]
+> Rooting and kernel modification can void your warranty, brick your device, and expose security vulnerabilities.
+Proceed at your own risk.

 ### ⚠️ Important Legal Information

 This documentation is for **educational and informational purposes only**.
 Users are solely responsible for understanding and complying with local laws regarding device modification.

+> [!WARNING]
-**Warranty & Liability:**
+> **Warranty & Liability:**
-- Rooting typically voids manufacturer warranty
+> - Rooting typically **voids manufacturer warranty**
-- Contributors/maintainers are not liable for: device damage, data loss, warranty violations, legal consequences, or security vulnerabilities
+> - Contributors/maintainers are **not liable** for: device damage, data loss, warranty violations, legal consequences, or security vulnerabilities

 **User Responsibilities:**
 - Understand modification risks and create backups before changes